Spirulina: benefits, dosage, contraindications

 ✪✪✪✪✪

-Spirulina improves the lipid profile of healthy or dyslipidemic adults without side effects unlike the hepatic and myalgic effects of statins.
-If the reduction in LDL and cholesterol is always significant compared to a placebo group, it represents a reduction in cholesterol between 9 and 33%, LDL between 9 and 45%, and an increase in HDL between 4.2 and 15%.
-The doses used in these studies varied from 1 to 10 g per day for 4 weeks to 6 months.
+Spirulina can improve the lipid profile of healthy or dyslipidemic adults without side effects, unlike the hepatic and myalgic effects of statins.
+While the reduction in LDL and cholesterol is always significant compared with a placebo group, it represents a decrease in cholesterol of between 9 and 33%, LDL between 9 and 45%, and an increase in HDL between 4.2 and 15%.
+Doses used in these studies ranged from 1 to 10 g per day for 4 weeks to 6 months. rnrn

 Posologie